The Bottleneck Birthday Problem: Recurrences for

 Since the number of ways in which $n$ people can be assigned $m$ days as birthdays is $m^n$, which is the size of the sample space, the probability that $n$ people's birthdays are distributed over $m$ possible days in a year so that each day has at most $r$ birthdays incident on it is given by

 The above recurrence can be implemented using dynamic programming.
-The space complexity is \BigOh{n^2}.
-The time complexity is \BigOh{n^2 r + m n}, where the first part is for computing the Stirling numbers and the second part is for compute the sum to obtain the probability.
+The space complexity is \BigOh{m n}.
+The time complexity is \BigOh{m n}.
+The key advantage of this algorithm is that it decouples the counting of partition structures (independent of $m$, and polynomilally many) from the assignment to specific days.
+This dramatically reduces the state space compared to the counting based approach.